pingidentity/terraform-provider-pingone/docs/data-sources/credential_types.md

 ### Required

 - `environment_id` (String) The ID of the environment to create the credential type in.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.

 ### Read-Only